sinonjs/sinon/docs/_releases/latest/sandbox.md

 #### `sandbox.createStubInstance();`

-Works almost exactly like `sinon.createStubInstance`, only also adds the returned stubs to the internal collection of fakes for easy restoring through `sandbox.restore()`.
+Works almost exactly like `sinon.createStubInstance`, only also adds the returned stubs to the internal collection of fakes for restoring through `sandbox.restore()`.

 #### `sandbox.stub();`